-- (a) An unincorporated nonprofit association is a legal entity distinct from its members and managers. - 38 (b) An unincorporated nonprofit association has perpetual duration unless its governing39 principles otherwise specify.
+- (a) An unincorporated nonprofit association is a legal entity distinct from its members and managers. - (b) An unincorporated nonprofit association has perpetual duration unless the governing principles otherwise specify. - (c) An unincorporated nonprofit association has the same powers as an individual to do all things necessary or convenient to carry on its activities. - (d) An unincorporated nonprofit association may engage in profit-making activities but any profits from such activities must be used or set aside for the association's nonprofit purposes.